 - Hair follicle test— up to 90 days after use

-Let’s say the person used the drug for a couple weeks, abstained for a week and then used the drug again; the hair test will show pretty accurate data about when the drug was used and when it was not.
-This provides a rough idea on how to pass a drug test for heroin.
+Let’s say the person used the drug for a couple of weeks, abstained for a week, and then used the drug again; the hair test will show pretty accurate data about when the drug was used and when it was not.
+This provides a rough idea of how to pass a drug test for heroin.

 Heroin urine testing depends on the dose of morphine the person takes.
 In not so heavy users, the heroin urine tests will result positive for up to two to five hours after ingestion, but for heavy users, it could be as long as two to three days after last use.
 However, heroin in urine is quite rarely detected after a period of three days, except in the case of hardcore users.